Mario Kart World Review

 Mario Kart World's battle mode has two modes within it.
 You can either do a balloon battle, or a coin battle.

-Balloon battles sees players being thrown into one of the areas designated for battle mode, and asks them to drive around, pick up items, and take out as many opponents as possible before time runs out.
+Balloon Battle throws players into one of the designated battle areas, tasking them with driving around, picking up items, and taking out as many opponents as possible before time runs out.
 Getting hit causes you to lose a balloon, and losing too many will result in you being knocked out.
-Of course you score points by dealing damage to the other players, so simply hiding isn't an option here.
-With Mario Kart World's increased player count this mode is more hectic than ever, and you never know what is going to happen.
+Of course, you score points by dealing damage to other players, so simply hiding isn't an option here.
+With Mario Kart World's increased player count, this mode is more hectic than ever, and you never know what's going to happen.

-On the other hand coin battles asks players to pick up as many coins as possible, and hold onto them.
-You can attack other players to steal their coins, and of course they will be coming after yours as well.
-Thankfully the mini map does display where coins on the map are, but everyone else sees this as well and will be gunning for them.
-Again, the increased player count really helps this mode out, but this is honestly the extent of this mode.
+On the other hand, Coin Battle asks players to pick up as many coins as possible and hold onto them.
+You can attack other players to steal their coins, and of course, they will be coming after yours as well.
+Thankfully, the mini-map does display where coins on the map are, but everyone else sees this too and will be gunning for them.
+Again, the increased player count really helps this mode, but this is honestly the extent of what this mode offers.

 Like with more recent Mario Karts, there are no missions to complete in battle mode, but the open world part of the game does have a handful of "take out the target" objectives to make up for it.